You will only see this message once.

 Sign up for the Porcupine Mountains E-newsletter!

 Natural history stretches as far as you can see in the Porcupine Mountains, from the vastness of Lake Superior to the verdant expanses of one of the largest concentrations of old-growth forest in the Midwest.
-But, if you look a little closer, you can find evidence of some man-made history: Abandoned copper mines dot the landscape of the Porcupine Mountains.
+But, if you look a little closer, you can find evidence of some man-made history: Abandoned copper mines dot the landscape of Michigan’s western Upper Peninsula as well.

 Two of these former mine sites are easily accessed by visitors to the Porcupine Mountains Wilderness State Park.
 Take a short stroll 100 feet into the now-sealed entrance of Mead Mine, a roadside stop on M-107 between the ski hill and Lake of the Clouds.
 Take South Boundary Road to the southeastern corner of the park, and you’ll find the ruins of Nonesuch Mine (as well as Nonesuch Falls), which operated sporadically from 1867 to 1912.